 Professional practice

-• climate change (he wrote the sole Dissenting Opinion)[1] and large scale environmental pollution;[2]
+- climate change[1] and large scale environmental pollution;[2]

-• the application of sharia law in Greece under the 1913 Treaty of Athens, the 1920 Treaty of Sèvres and the 1923 Lausanne Peace Treaty (wrote joint separate opinion on general principles applicable to the assessment of just satisfaction for losses incurred in third country).[6]
+- the relationship of the ECHR and the 1913 Treaty of Athens, the 1920 Treaty of Sèvres and the 1923 Lausanne Peace Treaty, including consideration of the general principles applicable to the assessment of just satisfaction for losses incurred in third country and the Monetary Gold principle.[6]

-Before he became a judge at the Court, Tim was considered one of the leading advocates in Public and Constitutional Law, European Union Law, International Human Rights Law and Public International Law who combined his advocacy with a broad advisory practice, advising the UK and foreign governments, government departments, companies and individuals.
-Tim has particular expertise in cases involving the inter-relationship and interaction between two or more of these (at times competing) systems or areas of law, exemplified by his work on economic sanctions in the context of UN, EU and ECHR obligations.
+Before he became a judge at the Court, Tim was considered one of the leading advocates at the Bar of England and Wales, focussing on international and domestic disputes involving public international, European Union, International Human Rights and Public and Constitutional Law.
+In practice, Tim combined his advocacy with a broad advisory practice, advising the UK and foreign governments, government departments, companies and individuals.
+Tim has particular expertise in cases involving the conflict between and/or the inter-relationship and interaction between different legal systems and jurisdictions , exemplified by his work on economic sanctions in the context of domestic, UN, EU and ECHR obligations.

-He was a highly experienced and internationally respected advocate and his extensive litigation practice involved frequent appearances in the highest domestic as well as international courts and tribunals, including the UK Supreme Court, the Court of Justice of the European Union and the European Court of Human Rights.
-Tim was one of a small number of advocates who, by the time of his appointment, had already appeared in more than 20 reported cases in the UK Supreme Court.
+He was a highly experienced and internationally respected advocate and his extensive litigation practice involved frequent appearances in international courts and tribunals as well the highest domestic, including the UK Supreme Court, the Court of Justice of the European Union and the European Court of Human Rights.
+Tim also acted as counsel and expert in investor-State arbitrations and was one of a small number of advocates who, by the time of his appointment, had already appeared in more than 20 reported cases in the UK Supreme Court.
+In October 2025, Tim was called to the Bar of Northern Ireland.

 [1] Verein KlimaSeniorinnen Schweiz and Others v.
 Switzerland, Duarte Agostinho and Others v.
 Portugal and 32 Others and Carême v France